Decorative Stamped Concrete Swimming Pool Decking

 Canal Winchester Ohio Palm Beach in-ground swimming pool with power retractable cover

-Beyond the inevitable crack in concrete the other downfall is that it has blemishes and inconsistencies.
+Beyond the inevitable crack in concrete, the other downfall is that it has blemishes and inconsistencies.
 As hard as we try there are always going to be color as well as texture variations in a given concrete slab, particularly when it comes to decorative concrete.
 The coping around the pool can also be rough and contain minor imperfections.
-These imperfections and variations can typically be masked and blended away into a slab that has the ‘natural stone’ look.
-Due to this repair-ability and camouflaging the stone texture has become our most popular concrete decking because stone by nature is not perfect.
-Ironically the imperfections typically make the stone appearance more believable.
+These imperfections and variations can typically be masked and blended away into a slab that has the 'natural stone' look.
+Due to this repair-ability and camouflaging, the stone texture has become our most popular concrete decking because stone, by nature, is not perfect.
+Ironically the imperfections typically make the stone appearance more believable and natural.
 This masking can also be a huge benefit when it comes to repairing a crack, should one show up outside the control joints.

 1605 Shawnee Ave, Columbus, OH 43211 | Columbus (614) 890-7665